Nurse Leader Fellows fast facts

 The $50,000 institutional funding must be used to support customary organizational expenses associated with grant and project work.

 Funds are used based on the specific needs of each organization provided they are sufficiently explained and justified.
-Examples of common expenditures include faculty and staff expenses to cover the release time required by the fellowship, core infrastructure related to administrative and business operations, and generalized mentorship expenses, etc. The proposed expenditure of these funds must be included in the dean or chief executive nomination statement.
+Examples of common expenditures include faculty and staff expenses to cover the release time required by the fellowship, core infrastructure related to administrative and business operations, and generalized mentorship expenses, etc. The proposed expenditure of these funds must be included in the dean, chief nurse executive or chief nursing officer nomination statement.